5. The Social Model of the evolution of intelligence

-The model about the nature of intelligence has been examined in its double formulation, on one hand, calculating the correlation with respect to the objective function R, determined in accordance with the General Theory of Conditional Evolution of Life (GTCEL).
-On the other hand with respect directly to the variables of the statistical data M and F, it allows for a comparative analysis between the two formulations.
+The Social model has a double formulation, on the one hand, calculating the correlation of children C vectors with respect to the objective function R, determined in accordance with the Conditional Evolution of Life (CEL).
+On the other hand, with respect to the variables of the statistical data M and F directly, allowing for a comparative analysis between the two formulations.

-The final effect is that the statistical data evaluated by the model about the nature of intelligence has been multiplied several times over and random variations have been compensated.
+The final effect is that the statistical data evaluated by the model about the nature of intelligence has multiplied several times over and random variations have compensated.
 Consequently, its power to detect the correction of its specifications has improved significantly.
 At the same time, the model of evolution of intelligence has become very sensitive and can compare between close configurations of the statistical data.

 Variables *M1F1 and *R only incorporate, so far, a partial effect which is the Mendelian inheritance and, therefore, variable *WB (Wechsler intelligence test) is a better order criterion.